netocg/vae-decode-hdr/README.md

 6. **HDR Data Destruction**: Even if you preserve HDR in processing, Save Image destroys it during export
 7. **False EXR Support**: Claims to save EXR but actually saves 8-bit data in EXR container
 8. **VFX Incompatible**: Produces files that appear HDR but contain no extended range data

+**The result**: Beautiful AI-generated content gets degraded during processing, losing the very highlight details and color richness that make images compelling for professional use.

 ## Technical Innovation